wout/matrix.onchain.js/README.md

 //    ]
 ```

-Passing a numberic value as the second argument will first create uniform a
+Passing a numeric value as the second argument will first create a uniform
-matrix of equal dimensions, before performing the operation:
+matrix of equal dimensions as the first, before performing the operation:

 ```js
 Mtx.op(a, 2, (x, y) => x + y)
 ```

 ### Common operations
-Often you'll need to repeat the same matrix oferation multiple times.
+Often you'll need to repeat the same matrix operation multiple times.
 That's
 where common operations come in.

 First, register your favourite operation: